motozero/my-stripe-bookstore/README.md

 3. From the command line, in your `server` directory run `npm install` to install dependencies then `npm start` to start the server.
 You should see <a href="https://bit.ly/36KeUTY">this</a>.
 4. From the command line, in your `client` directory run `npm install` to install dependencies then `npm start` to start the client.
 You should see <a href="https://bit.ly/3kDjbk0">this</a>.

-### To add support for User Actions 4-7, follow steps 5 and 6.
+  ### To add support for User Actions 4-7, follow steps 5 and 6. (<a href="">Video Walkthrough)</a>)

 5. From Firebase.com create a Firebase application and connect a Firestore Database and Authentication service.
-6. Update service-account.json and client/src/firebase/index.js with your Firebase Credentials.
+6. From within your Project, go to Project Settings to find the Firebase JSON object you'll need to include in client/src/firebase/index.js and you'll be able to create a JSON file with your Firebase Private Key that you'll need to add to your `server` root directory.

 ### To set up and run a remote version of the app (like on AWS, Digital Ocean, etc. on a public facing hostname of your choice) follow these additional steps.